Jennifer Kent: Film techniques

-Kent was recently asked if Amelia wrote the Babadook to which she replied "It was intended but never said right out.
-When it turns out that The Babadook is really Amelia, or that Amelia has become possessed by him, it also seems plausible that Amelia is his creator as well as his puppet."
-Blogger Lynn Cinnamon points out that Amelia used to write children's books, so it makes sense that she used her book-making skills to create the mysterious, haunted object that infiltrates their life.
-If that's the case, the second book depicting herself as the monster was also made by her, possibly in an insomniac trance.

-Psychological horror-dramaThe Babadook is presented from the mother's perspective; the struggle of motherhood is a major component of the film's story.
+The Babadook is presented from the mother's perspective; the struggle of motherhood is a major component of the film's story.
 According to Clarke, many scenes in the film are relatable because they show the everyday struggles of mothers.
 Clarke argues that Kent touches on not only parenting but dealing with gossipy friends and sexuality, as shown in a scene where the mother is masturbating.
 These everyday themes are interspersed with moments of terror and suspense; techniques of classic horror.
-The film ends with the female lead taming the beast by defending her child, and keeping it in the basement, furthering the theme of motherhood.
-She takes on the role of a mother to the monster, as shown when she collects worms with her son to bring them to the basement to feed him.
-Kent's ending is very unorthodox for the horror film genre.
-This metaphor of when her son grows older, maybe one day she'd show him the monster in the basement in a literal and figurative sense.
+The film ends with the female lead taming the beast by defending her child, and keeping it in the basement.